What is Kemetic Yoga?

-However, there is universal consciousness that is beyond the scope of the normal realm of consciousness, or individual reality of people.
-Hence, the practice of yoga is a personality integration method that allows human beings to bind their individual transitory reality with the universal consciousness.
-The universal consciousness is stable and unchanging, unmoving, therefore, it is the substantial reality while human beings are existing in transitory phenomenon.
+At the same time, there is universal consciousness that is beyond the scope of the normal realm of consciousness, or individual reality of persons.
+Hence, the practice of yoga is a personality integration method that allows people to bind their individual transitory reality with the universal consciousness.
+The universal consciousness is stable and unchanging – unmoving – from the individual perspective, therefore it is the substantial reality while people exist in transitory phenomenon.
 When this process is accomplished one can say that they have experienced the way things really are or have experienced reality; universal consciousness.

 Yoga is the practice of binding individual consciousness with universal consciousness.
 This individual reality that you are experiencing is actually only a small reflection of your true nature and yoga is the practice of how to achieve the knowledge of one’s abiding and immortal aspect.

 The above depiction shows the Nile Divinity, Hapi, in dual form, binding the Sema symbol.
+[Smai Taui or Sema Tau.]
 The one on the left holds the symbol with a papyrus plant (lower self) and the one on the right binds with a lotus flower (higher self).
 This means that the duality of spirit and matter, temporal and transcendent becomes unified in such a way that one’s temporal nature dissolves into the transcendent reality; one’s higher nature.

-Many people ask, is yoga a religion?
-The answer is no, yoga is not a religion in the common sense of the phrase.
+Yoga is not a religion in the common sense of the phrase.
 Yoga is a system of disciplines by which one can achieve the highest state of consciousness.
-However, religions in their mystical aspect, that is religions that foster the universality of God and teach that one can make union with the transcendent, have as their core, yoga disciplines.
+However, religions in their mystical aspect, that is religions that teach that one can make union with the transcendent, have as their core, yoga disciplines.
 So yoga is inherent in mystical religion, but in and of itself is not a religion.
-But yoga can be practiced from a religious perspective as well.
-This is where all of the Egyptian Gods and Goddesses come in.

-The Gods and Goddesses are the primary focus in the practice of Kemetic Yoga.
-The Kemetic term for Gods and Goddesses is NETERU.
+The Kemetic Gods are the primary focus in the practice of Kemetic Yoga.
+The Kemetic term for Gods is NETERU.
 This term can be found in the extensive and extant philosophic and religious literature of the olden civilization.

 The early sages knew that the untrained mind is very fickle and actually needs an anchor to stabilize it through the yogic process.
 So they created the spiritual symbols, gave them names and applied certain myths and rituals around each one to foster a greater understanding of the human experience.
-The Gods and Goddesses are not deities in the common sense of the word either, but are cosmic principles.
+The Gods are not deities in the common sense of the word, but are cosmic principles.

-The Gods and Goddesses are the lesser divinities that are emanations from the Supreme All Powerful Transcendent Being that is outside the reach of normal human consciousness.
+The Gods are the lesser divinities that are emanations from the Supreme All Powerful Transcendent Being that is outside the reach of normal human consciousness.
 This Transcendent power is known as NEBEDJER and is also called NETER.
 So the Neteru emerge from the Neter.
-This system of handling gods and goddesses can be seen in all indigenous African religions, such as the Dogon and Yoruba traditions.
-Therefore, the ancient Egyptian religion is a native African system of veneration.
-The lesser divinities are like training tools for the mind until it can develop the capacity to be transcended and you experience God as one’s own innermost being.
+This system of handling gods can be seen in all indigenous African religions, such as the Akan and Yoruba traditions.
+Therefore, Kemetic religion is a native African system of veneration.
+The lesser divinities are like training tools for the mind until it can develop the capacity to be transcended – and you experience God as one’s own innermost being.

 Thus the term God is in reference to the innermost reality of the entire universe, which is also the essence of ones own existence.
 Also, the term Nebedjer is being translated to God but Nebedjer implies The All Encompassing Divinity, that which is beyond name and form.
 Thus Nebedjer is the Shetaut Aru, free of form, hidden of form, or formless.
 The term Nebedjer is an inference to that which transcends consciousness.